Internet Crimes Against Children

 Los Angeles criminal defense attorney Jerod Gunsberg is proud to work with top forensic experts and treatment providers in the field.
 If a client is willing to put in the work and stick to a treatment plan, Mr. Gunsberg will help them and stand by them every step of the way.

-If you or a loved one is facing charges or has been accused of arranging to meet a minor for lewd purposes in LA, Los Angeles County or anywhere in the state of California, do not hesitate to call criminal defense attorney Jerod Gunsberg in Los Angeles at (323) 633-3423 for a free and confidential consultation about your case or get in touch via the secure contact form on this page.
+If you or a loved one is facing charges or has been accused of arranging to meet a minor for lewd purposes in LA, Los Angeles County or anywhere in the state of California, do not hesitate to call criminal defense attorney Jerod Gunsberg in Los Angeles at (323) 633-3423 for a confidential consultation about your case or get in touch via the secure contact form on this page.
 Help is available 24 hours a day, 7 days a week.